mediafly/extensions-documentation/extensions.md

 *Availability:* iOS, Android, Web Viewer, Win/Mac

-### Filter (*deprecated*)

-Filter is deprecated in favor of mflyCommands.search() using the advanced query syntax.

-Using mflyCommands.search() with metadata fields:

-	mflyCommands.search('fieldName EQUALS "Field Value"')

-We often find that developers need to identify folders and items that match a specific set of metadata.
-Often they want to use custom metadata fields as a way to drive hierarchy and categorization, and not rely on the actual hierarchy for that purpose.
-It makes sense in some use cases, because the people who will be managing content are often different from how the Extension should be rendered.

-To support this, use Filter.
-Filter accepts up to three key=value pairs as JSON parameters, and returns a constrained list of folders and items that match ALL of the key=value pairs provided.
-The return value is a JSON Array of JSON Objects that match the various folders and items with the specified filter conditions, or an empty JSON Array if none match.

-*mflyCommands.js:* mflyCommands.filter(_obj_) <br>
-Examples:

-	Example 1:

-		mflyCommands.filter({ "shouldShow": false }).done(function(results) {
-			// results contains, e.g.
-			// [ { "id": "123", "shouldShow": true, ... },
-			//   { "id": "234", "shouldShow": false, ... } ]
-		});

-	Example 2:

-		mflyCommands.filter({ "shouldShow": false, "key": "doesNotExist" }).done(function(results) {
-			// results contains, e.g.
-			// []
-		});

-*Availability:* iOS, Android, Web Viewer, Win/Mac

 ### Search
 Mediafly's apps provide real-time, native search as a core part of the functionality.
 There are two ways to work with Search:

-1. Use the native app's core Search UI.
-In this case, you simply need to open the Search dialog and let the user use that dialog.
-See "Show Search dialog" below.
-2. Implement your own UI.
-In this case, you use the mflyCommands.search() call to get search results given terms, and then render the UI as you wish.
-See "Search by keyword" below.
+An extension should implement its own UI to provide an optimal search experience for its use case.
+Use the mflyCommands.search() call to get search results for a given term.

-#### Advanced Search
-Advanced search syntax can help Extensions find folders and content more efficiently using mflyCommands.search().
-You can find the advanced search syntax documentation at: [https://docs.google.com/document/d/1bQYRjKo_ctmv1OQQKo5qQKzRLaXnWgGBebdCdbs3-Mw/edit#heading=h.h6m5kboybjil](https://docs.google.com/document/d/1bQYRjKo_ctmv1OQQKo5qQKzRLaXnWgGBebdCdbs3-Mw/edit#heading=h.h6m5kboybjil)
-#### Show Search dialog (*deprecated*)
-*mflyCommands.js:* mflyCommands.showSearch(_x-coord, y-coord, width, height_) <br>
-*Description:* Shows the search dialog at x-coord, y-coord coordinates with the specified width and height.
-Parameters x-coord, y-coord, width, and height are all optional, and only work with iOS. <br>
-*Availability:* iOS

 #### Search by keyword
 *mflyCommands.js:* mflyCommands.search(_term_, _offset_, _limit_) <br>
 *Description:* Conduct a search for the given keyword.
 Return value is a JSON-array of folders and items.
 Parameters offset and limit are optional.<br>
 *Availability:* iOS, Android, Web Viewer, Win/Mac

+#### Advanced Search
+Advanced search syntax can help Extensions find folders and content more efficiently using mflyCommands.search().
+You can find the advanced search syntax documentation at: [https://docs.google.com/document/d/1bQYRjKo_ctmv1OQQKo5qQKzRLaXnWgGBebdCdbs3-Mw/edit#heading=h.h6m5kboybjil]( https://docs.google.com/document/d/1K_vYVCLsruV164kQ0_O2_AiNhmD2oF6lYEK5Ykg8QT8)

 ### Get Recently Created Content